Pancha Bhuta: Description

-The Pancha Bhutas are the basic elements that make up any living organisms on Earth or anywhere else in the Universe.
+The Pancha Bhutas are the basic elements that make up all living organisms on Earth or anywhere else in the Universe.
 Below table gives a reference on what component of the human body is associated with these elements.
 Each of the five fingers in humans is also associated with a particular element, so this means the energy associated with the appropriate element can be channelized through various hand mudras.